flipz357/smatchpp/README.md

 `pip install smatchpp`

 The main interface is a smatchpp.Smatchpp object.
-With this, all kinds of operations can be performed on graphs and pairs of graphs.
+With this, most kinds of operations can be performed on graphs and pairs of graphs.
 Some examples are in the following,

 ### Example I: Smatch++ matching with some basic default